threefoldfoundation/info_sdk/src/4_tokens/different_tokens/tft_interstellar.md

 * Choose If you want a Generate a Random or Custom wallet adress (we are going for a random one in this case.

 * !
 DANGERZONE !
 You are now presented with your Secret Key.
 Please follow all steps and read the procedures carefully.
 Losing your key will most likely result in a loss of your funds.
-Threefold or Interstellar can’t help anyone restore accounts or the funds attached to them in any case!
+Threefold or Interstellar could’t help anyone restore accounts or the funds attached to them in any case!

 * You’re account is now created and you will have to send funds (digital currencies that run on the Stellar Blocklchain only only) to one of the wallets attached to your account.

-* We have funded our wallet with $408 or 10.000 XLMs for this manual as you can see these are now shown in the account overview.
+* We have funded our wallet with $408 or 10.000 XLMs for this manual as you could see these are now shown in the account overview.

 ![](./img/interstellar_account_overview_1.png )